freddiehaddad/assembly/README.md

 # Introduction

-Before diving into the actual code, an understanding of an understanding of a program's organization in memory and how a function call works will be helpful.
+Before diving into the actual code, an understanding of a program's organization in memory and how a function call works will be helpful in the learning process.

 ## Address Space